Study with Greenwich | Student Information | About Us | Research | Contact Us

 Abstract

-This paper intends to contribute to the analysis of changes in the model of water governance in Belo Horizonte.
-The first part of the article explores how different theories concerning governance can be interpreted in different ways and, based on this, develops three water governance models: (i) the previous centralised model, (ii) the traditional normative model, and (iii) the currently implemented model.
-The second part of the paper focuses on understanding the changes and inertias that occurred in the city from the perspective of three domains, namely, decentralisation, participation and integration.
-It is shown that, from an historical institutional viewpoint, policy choices made in the past have acted as constraints over future options (application of path dependence theory).
-Each analysis is not strict, and may contribute to the comprehension of the changes in policy within the water sector.
-The empirical analysis presented led to the conclusion that the changes in the management model were not sufficient to radically transform management principles.
+This contribution intends to contribute to the analysis of changes in the model of water governance in Belo Horizonte.
+The first part of the article explores how different theories concerning governance can be interpreted in different ways and, based on this, develops three water governance models: 1) the previous centralised model; 2) the traditional normative model; 3) the currently implemented model.
+The second part of the contribution focuses on understanding the changes and inertias that occurred in the city from the perspective of three domains, namely, decentralisation, participation and integration.
+It is shown that, from an historical institutional viewpoint, policy choices made in the past have acted as constraints over future options (application of path dependency theory).
+The analysis may contribute to understanding the changes in policies within the water sector.
+The empirical analysis presented leads to the conclusion that the changes in governance were not sufficient to radically transform the management principles applied in practice.

 Item Type: Article